-Why are women not as widely represented in roles where it is known that they have the smarts, the competencies and – thanks to technology, even the means – to be as good as anyone?
+Why are women not as widely represented in roles where it is known that they are smarts, the competencies and – thanks to technology, even the means – to be as good as anyone?
 The answer lies in the fundamental prejudices that underlie all interactions that women have since they are children.
-The extent to which societies and familial or tribal customs differ from one region to another, might outwardly seem significant.
-However, even in this day and age, the underlying messaging towards women has predominantly been the kind that subdues, rather than empowers them.
+The extent to which societies and familial or tribal customs differ from one region to another might outwardly seem significant.
+However, even in this day and age, the underlying messaging towards women have predominantly been the kind that subdues, rather than empowers them.
 It is in this context that we need to look at gender equality and gender diversity together.

 Here are the seven GED-factors that all of us – in every sphere – need to embrace and adopt wholeheartedly.

 Technology is dramatically changing the way we work and live.
 We will all need to adopt those models of work that enable us to work freely, at any or all times of the day or night, without let or hindrance of any kind, as well as without discrimination based on gender.
 This would call for the inclusion of new technologies and processes that ensure the security and well-being of all, and which create productive, happy work-places.
-Furthermore, those who adopt new paradigms for work, and rely on productivity enhancing technologies to deliver what is expected of them, must not be discriminated against in terms of their professional growth, rewards or recognition and promotions.
+Furthermore, those who adopt new paradigms for work, and rely on productivity-enhancing technologies to deliver what expected of them, must not discriminate against in terms of their professional growth, rewards or recognition and promotions.

 We will need to have access to a continuous process of life-long learning, skill-enhancement and improving our proficiencies in areas of our choice and liking.
 The access should enable self-learning at one’s own pace, and in areas that are not restrictive or limited by prejudice or dogma.
 No learning should be confined to any gender on the basis of “historical” or “traditional” roles that genders may have been associated with.

 Life is beautiful the way it is.
-All of humanity is a part of life, and diverse forms of gender, race or apparent differences in the way we look, are to be celebrated.
+All of humanity is a part of life, and diverse forms of gender, race or apparent differences in the way we look, to celebrate.
 We all need to accept life’s abundant diversity rather than trying to “fit” something according to an erroneous image of “what’s right” in our heads!